 In common with many charitable organizations, Canadian Foundation for Ukrainian Studies derives revenue from the general public in the form of donations, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, our verification of revenues from this source was limited to the amounts recorded in the records of the organization and we were not able to determine whether any adjustments might be necessary to donation revenue, excess revenue of expenses, current assets and net assets.
+Accordingly, our verification of revenues from this source was limited to the amounts recorded in the records of the Foundation.
+Therefore, we were not able to determine whether any adjustments might be necessary to donation revenue, excess of revenue over expenses, cash flows from operations for the year ended December 31, 2022, and current assets and net assets as at December 31, 2022.
 Our audit opinion on the financial statements for the year ended December 31, 2021, was modified accordingly because of the possible effects of this limitation in scope.

 We conducted our audit in accordance with Canadian generally accepted auditing standards.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the organization in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of the Foundation in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion.